concord-consortium/genigames-servers/README.md

 To add a new recipe or attribute to one of the servers, you edit the `nodes/SERVER_NAME.json` file, then run

     fix node:SERVER_NAME

+If you need to use an additional cookbook, edit the file `Cheffile` then run

+    librarian-chef install